Jump to:

 Electrodiagnostic studies may play an important role in distinguishing peripheral from central lesions.
 For instance, nerve conduction studies can aid in distinguishing acute inflammatory demyelinating polyneuropathy (AIDP) from ATM.
 In the former, prolonged distal latencies & late responses, slowing of conduction velocities, and conduction block/temporal dispersion are characteristic findings.
 In ATM, such findings of peripheral demyelination would not be present.

 The differential diagnosis for TM can be extensive, encompassing conditions that present as acute myelopathy such as those mentioned above.
-Guillain Barré Syndrome (GBS) and acute TM may be indistinguishable in the acute phase.
+Acute inflammatory demyelinating polyneuropathy and ATM may be indistinguishable in the acute phase.
 Both may present similarly with depressed reflexes, weakness, bladder and bowel dysfunction and autonomic dysregulation.
-With GBS, there is a lack of prominent sensory symptoms and involvement of cranial nerves, excluding the optic nerve.
+With AIDP, there is a lack of prominent sensory symptoms and involvement of cranial nerves, excluding the optic nerve.
 Spine MRI will demonstrate enhancement of spinal nerve roots and absence of intramedullary disease.
-CSF studies will show elevated protein in both conditions, but only ATM will demonstrate pleocytosis.
-In more obscure cases, a nerve conduction study may assist by demonstrating an acquired neuropathy in GBS.
-Although rare, there have been reports of ATM and GBS occurring together.10
+Cerebrospinal fluid studies will show elevated protein in both conditions, but only ATM will demonstrate pleocytosis.
+In more obscure cases, a nerve conduction study may assist by demonstrating an acquired neuropathy in AIDP.
+Although rare, there have been reports of ATM and AIDP occurring together.9

 Acute flaccid myelitis (AFM) has a similar presentation to ATM, though it has predominantly motor related symptoms, the hallmark of which is asymmetric flaccid limb weakness and hyporeflexia.
-AFM is characterized by injury to the Anterior Horn Cells of the spinal cord.
-In contrast to ATM, there can be pain and paresthesia in the affected limb, with little to no sensory deficits, cranial nerve and bulbar weakness may also be seen and there is relatively fewer incidences of bowel or bladder dysfunction.
-Often associated with viral infections, particularly enteroviruses such as West Nile and Enterovirus D68 (EV-D68) among other non-polio enteroviruses, suggests the primary mechanism of direct infection of the motor neuron.
-MRI findings indicate a predilection for gray matter and AHC lesions for AFM, as opposed to both white and gray matter lesions for ATM.14 Treatment is similar to that of ATM.
-However, the probability for residual motor deficits is higher than in other flaccid paralysis.15
+Acute flaccid myelitis is characterized by injury to the anterior horn cells (AHC) of the spinal cord.
+In contrast to ATM, there can be pain and paresthesia in the affected limb, with little to no sensory deficits.
+Cranial nerve and bulbar weakness may also be seen in AFM and there is relatively fewer incidences of bowel or bladder dysfunction.
+Association with viral infections, particularly enteroviruses such as West Nile and Enterovirus D68 (EV-D68) among other non-polio enteroviruses, suggests the primary mechanism is direct infection of the motor neuron.
+Findings on MRI indicate a predilection for gray matter and AHC lesions for AFM, as opposed to both white and gray matter lesions for ATM.13 Treatment is similar to that of ATM.
+However, the probability for residual motor deficits is higher than in other types flaccid paralysis.14

 Once a diagnosis of TM is made, further differentiation is needed whether it is idiopathic or disease related.

 Table 1.
-Differentiating factors in Idiopathic and Disease-associated TM:10
+Differentiating factors in Idiopathic and Disease-associated TM9

-MOGSerum MOG-antibodybilateral, subtentorial, poorly demarcated T2 hyperintensities, edematous optic nn sparing chiasm
+MOGSerum MOG-antibodyBilateral, subtentorial, poorly demarcated T2 hyperintensities, edematous optic nerves sparing chiasm

 Early predictions of outcomes

-Poor recovery has been associated with rapid onset/progression of symptoms, severe neurological deficits, sensory disturbances at cervical level, sphincter dysfunction at onset, lack of improvement in the first 3-6 months, presence of protein 14-3-3 in CSF19, LETM20 and ATM associated with NMO.
-Infants tend to have worse outcomes, postulated due to their immature nervous system and impaired ability to recover after a fulminant inflammatory attack.10
+Poor recovery has been associated with rapid onset/progression of symptoms, severe neurological deficits, sensory disturbances at cervical level, sphincter dysfunction at onset, lack of improvement in the first 3-6 months, presence of protein 14-3-3 in CSF,18 LETM19 and ATM associated with NMO.
+Infants tend to have worse outcomes, postulated due to their immature nervous system and impaired ability to recover after a fulminant inflammatory attack.9

-Although ATM can be the initial manifestation of MS, it is a rare presenting symptom in pediatric MS.10
+Although ATM can be the initial manifestation of MS, it is a rare presenting symptom in pediatric MS.9

 Environmental

-Information about the patient’s home, school, or work environment is important in determining appropriate adaptive devices and equipment.
+Information about the patient’s home and work/school environment is important in determining appropriate adaptive devices and equipment.
 Depending on the degree of impairment, environmental modifications may be needed for wheelchair use at home and work/school, use of ramps and door width adjustments to ensure safe mobility.
 Attendants/aids, bath and toilet equipment, assistive and adaptive devices, and technology can be adjunctive support for people with SCI to promote as much functional independence as possible.

 Social role and social support system